 30 hours free childcare: Extended entitlement for working parents

-From September 2017 some working parents will be entitled to an extra 15 hours early education or childcare for their 3 and 4 year old child.
+From September 2017 some working parents will be entitled to an extra 15 hours early education or childcare for their three or four year old child.
 If eligible you can have 30 hours instead of the usual 15 hours over 38 weeks per year.
 This can be stretched over more than 38 weeks.
 Eligibility starts the term after your child’s third birthday as with the universal entitlement.

 Am I eligible?
 Families will be eligible where: